 Each player plays against every other player, rather than “the house.”
 The house only provides the game and maintains the integrity of the play.
 The house also verifies the wins and awards the prizes to the winners.

 - Best Casino for Live Dealer Games

 - Accepts all Countries and US States

 Bingo, as America knows it, was invented in 1929.
-Since then, the rules have evolved slightly.
+Since then, bingo rules have evolved slightly.
 Each state, however, has developed laws that can vary the regulations of the game.
 Often these laws are more about prizes and integrity, while the rules of play stay quite standard.
 For instance, the rule that “Bingo” must be announced by a player who believes he has won is almost universal.

 How Does Bingo Work?

 Each player has a bingo ‘card’ that is a matrix of five squares by five squares.
-Across the top are the letters “B,” “I,” “N,” “G,” and “O.” Each of the twenty-five squares are filled with a number.
+Across the top are the letters “B,” “I,” “N,” “G,” and “O.” Each of the twenty-five squares is filled with a number.